 Career Prospects: Social work is one of those careers in which you can truly make a difference in people’s lives.
-A Social Work degree can open many doors and show others you have not only the knowledge and the skills, but also the compassion and dedication necessary to work in such an important field.
-There are many positions a graduate who earns a Social work degree can fulfil, but here are five of the most popular social work careers:
+A Social Work degree can open many doors and show others you have not only the knowledge and the skills but also the compassion and dedication necessary to work in such an important field.
+There are many positions a graduate who earns a Social work degree can fulfill, but here are five of the most popular social work careers:

 - Medical/Public Health

 Social workers who work in the field of medicine are always in high demand.
 It is projected that the number of jobs in medical/public health social work will grow by 22 percent through 2018, the highest rate in the social work field.
-Medical or public health social workers are able to work in any centre which provides care to patients as well as hospitals, emergency rooms, hospices, nursing homes, rehabilitation facilities, assisted living facilities and home health agencies.
+Medical or public health social workers are able to work in any center which provides care to patients as well as hospitals, emergency rooms, hospices, nursing homes, rehabilitation facilities, assisted living facilities and home health agencies.
 They work with patients to ensure they are being cared for properly, facilitate communication between them and their caregivers, and assist with paperwork and decision-making.
 Medical or public health social workers are a great source of comfort to the patients who fight for their rights.

 - Substance Abuse:

 Substance abuse social workers are employed in a variety of venues, including rehabilitation facilities, prisons, private practices, for and non-profit organizations, and juvenile detention facilities.
 Since addiction is extremely hard to treat, it is known to be one of the most emotionally demanding areas of social work.
-People struggling with addiction need patience and compassion, and navigating mood swings, relapses and anger require a great deal of dedication.
-However, when you are helping someone in recovery and you can play a really vital role in their lives, the feelings is extremely satisfactory.
+People struggling with addiction need patience and compassion and navigating mood swings, relapses and anger require a great deal of dedication.
+However, when you are helping someone in recovery and you can play a really vital role in their lives, the feelings are extremely satisfactory.
 As the legal system places greater emphasis on recovery and rehabilitation, jobs in this area are expected to grow at a rate of 20 percent through 2018.

 - Mental Health:

 Many mental health social workers provide therapy which requires advanced education as well as licensure as a clinical social worker (LCSW).
 As a mental health social worker – or clinical social worker – there is a diverse range of mental health services you can provide.
-You can probably start working in some community mental health centres, private practices, hospitals and even schools.
+You can probably start working in some community mental health centers, private practices, hospitals and even schools.
 You assess your clients’ mental health, diagnose mental disorders, develop treatment plans and assist in the daily living of those with mental disorders.

 - Child Welfare:

 Child welfare is an area of social work wherein sensitivity, compassion and a love of children is required at all costs.
 Child welfare social workers provide services to children who are abused and neglected by their parents or to children from lower-income families who cannot afford to properly care for them.
-Many child welfare workers work with the child protective services to investigate reports on child abuse & neglect, and intervene when a child’s home environment is deemed unsafe.
+Many child welfare workers work with the child protective services to investigate reports on child abuse & neglect and intervene when a child’s home environment is deemed unsafe.
 As a child welfare social worker, you would meet regularly with children and families to assess conditions in the home and report on the care a child is receiving.
-As and when need be, the child welfare workers would facilitate the rescuing that child and moving them to a safer alternative environment.
+As and when need be, the child welfare workers would facilitate the rescuing that child and move them to a safer alternative environment.
 The child welfare social work field is expected to grow more at a rate of 12 percent through 2018.

 - School Social Work:

 School social work is one of the most common areas in the field, and there are different areas and capacities where a school social worker can work.
 As a school social worker, you are a liaison between the school and students’ families, essentially bridging children’s personal lives and education to make sure their needs are being met.
-You can function as a guidance counsellor and also work with special needs children to facilitate their integration into mainstream classes.
-You are responsible for addressing a number of school issues, such as behavioural intervention programs, truancy prevention programs, sexual education, health education, crisis intervention and effective communication between parents, teachers, and students.
+You can function as a guidance counselor and also work with special needs children to facilitate their integration into mainstream classes.
+You are responsible for addressing a number of school issues, such as behavioral intervention programs, truancy prevention programs, sexual education, health education, crisis intervention and effective communication between parents, teachers, and students.